yujass-DAlab/ReadmissionPrediction/README.md

 Recruiters and stakeholders can test it via a Gradio UI (public demo link).

-The model achieved 86% recall on the critical <30 days> readmission class, making it a powerful decision-support tool for discharge planning.
+The model achieved 86% recall on the critical <30 days> readmission class, making it a prototype clinical decision-support tool for discharge planning.

 🚀 Key Features
 ✅ 86% Recall on high-risk <30 days> readmissions.